2e0byo/bing-bong/README.md

 least 4 times, with an exponential backoff not totalling more than 30 seconds accross all attempts.

-All packets hereafter SHALL be encrypted thusly.
+All packets hereafter SHALL be encrypted and retried thusly.

 ### Maintenance